Hungarian prehistory: Ethnonyms

 The Hungarians were mentioned under various ethnonyms in Arabic, Byzantine, Slavic, and Western European sources in the 9th and 10th centuries.
 Arabic scholars referred to them as Magyars, Bashkirs, or Turks; Byzantine authors mentioned them as Huns, Ungrs, Turks, or Savards; Slavic sources used the ethnonyms Ugr or Peon, and Western European authors wrote of Hungrs, Pannons, Avars, Huns, Turks, and Agaren.
-According to the linguist Gyula Németh, the multiple ethnonyms – especially Ungr, Savard, and Turk – show that the Magyars integration into various empires of the Eurasian steppes – the tribal confederations of the Onogurs and of the Sabirs, and the Göktürks – before gaining their independence.
+According to the linguist Gyula Németh, the multiple ethnonyms – especially Ungr, Savard, and Turk – show that the Magyars were integrated into various empires of the Eurasian steppes – the tribal confederations of the Onogurs and of the Sabirs, and the Göktürks – before gaining their independence.
 The designation Bashkirs likely comes from proximity to the Turkic-speaking Bashkirs, a group which still today remains in the southern Urals.